 The concept of cultural capital refers to the knowledgeFacts, information, and skills acquired through experience or education; the theoretical or practical understanding of a subject., values, skillsTechniques and attributes acquired through learning, engagement and practice and attitudesAttitude as a term of fine art refers to the posture or gesture given to a figure by a painter or sculptor.
-It applies to the... that individuals acquire through their upbringing, education, cultural and social experiences.
+It applies to the body and not to a mental state, but the arrangement of the body is presumed to serve a communicative or expressive purpose. that individuals acquire through their upbringing, education, cultural and social experiences.

 It is a term that is often used to explore the proposition that the acquisition of ‘cultural capital’ by – an individual – may confer social and economic advantage.

 In this respect, it is inextricably linked to ideas of equity and inclusion which teachers of artArt refers to a diverse range of human intellectual and expressive activities and the outcomes of those activities.
-Within this context art is further defined..., craftCraft can be designed as intelligent making.
+Within this context art is further defined as visual art and includes painting, drawing, sculpture, printmaking, photography and work made using digital media., craftCraft can be designed as intelligent making.
 It is technically, materially and culturally informed.
-Craft is the designing and hand making of individual objects and... and designDesign shapes ideas to become practical solutions and propositions for customers and users.
+Craft is the designing and hand making of individual objects and artefacts, encouraging the development of intellectual, creative and practical skills, visual sensitivity and a working knowledge of tools, materials and systems.
+More about craft can be found here and designDesign shapes ideas to become practical solutions and propositions for customers and users.
 Design is all around us, everything man made has been designed.
-The..., or indeed all arts subjects, need to consider in their teaching.
+The majority of designers work in teams, following a design brief and a process towards realising a commercially driven product, building, system or service, or indeed all arts subjects, need to consider in their teaching.

 Cultural capital was first explored in 1986 by Pierre Bourdieu (1930-2002) a French sociologist who was concerned with the dynamics of status and power in society.